SamWiIIiams/remote-file-browser/DesignDoc.md

 - When a user navigates to a URL that does not map to a directory location, they will be routed to a page that tells them this.
 There should be a link that takes them back to the root directory of the file tree.

 - Folder and file names that are very long should be truncated (in the display) before they disrupt the formatting of the page.
-The same goes for the search bar field
+The same goes for the search bar field.

-- Should display relevant error messages to the user if there are any errors returned by any API calls
+- Should display relevant error messages to the user if there are any errors returned by any API calls.

 #### Trade-offs

 ### NodeJS backend API

 The backend API will receive requests for a directory location from the frontend and return the data in that directory.
-It will also provide authentication capabilities by verifying a user has been authenticated each time they make an API call for new information.
+It will also provide authentication capabilities by verifying a user has an active session open each time they make an API call for new information.

 #### Dependencies

+- bcrypt: For hashing and comparing passwords

-- jsonwebtoken: for creating and validating tokens issued to users after login
+- jsonwebtoken: for creating and validating tokens issued to users after login *If I have time*

 #### Error handling/test cases

-- gracefully handle errors and return relevant messages to be communicated to the user by the frontend.
+- gracefully catch any errors thrown for each API call and return relevant messages to be communicated to the user by the frontend.

 - User should be prevented from accessing any server directories outside the intended target directory.

+#### Trade-offs

+- If I do not have time, I will omit including authentication tokens.

 ### Nginx web server